Simon Kenton: Places

 Simon Kenton Road is a residential street at the base of Bull Run Mountain in Prince William County, Virginia.

 Schools

 Simon Kenton High School in Independence, the county seat is named for him.
 Simon Kenton Elementary schools were named in Xenia and Springfield, Ohio.

 Other representation

 A statue honoring him was erected in Covington, Kentucky's Riverside Drive Historic District, overlooking the Ohio River.

 Singer/songwriter Tyler Childers wrote the song "Middle Ground" in reference to Kenton and his expeditions.

+Simon Kenton Trail connecting Springfield, Urbana, West Liberty and Bellefontaine, Ohio.

 Organizations

 Simon Kenton Post #20 in Elsmere, Kentucky, of the Kentucky Department of the American Legion, is named in his honor.

-The Boy Scouts of America have the Simon Kenton Council, a division covering central Ohio to northern Kentucky.
+Scouting America has the Simon Kenton Council, a division covering central Ohio to northern Kentucky.
 The Simon Kenton Chapter is part of the Frontiersman Camping Fellowship of the Royal Rangers, Indiana.

 Businesses

 The Simon Kenton Pub is a small bar located in the Water Wheel Restaurant at The Inn at Gristmill Square in Warm Springs, Virginia.

 The Simon Kenton Inn is an 1828 historic house and restaurant located near Springfield, Ohio.
 It is purportedly on land deeded to Simon Kenton by the U.S. Government circa 1800.